What to See in Vienna: Historical Monuments, Cruises, and Theater

 Donauturm Wien

-The newly renovated Danube Tower is, at a height of 252 meters, the tallest monument in Vienna and offers a fantastic 360-degree panorama.
-The tower also features a revolving restaurant at a height of 170 meters and a café at 160 meters – both delight tourists with traditional and modern Austrian cuisine.
-Don't forget that with the Vienna City Card, you get a 20% discount on entry.
+It features a revolving restaurant at 170 meters and a café at 160 meters, serving traditional and modern Austrian cuisine.
+With the Vienna City Card, enjoy a 20% discount on entry.

 1-Day Itinerary in Vienna: